deepmodeling/DeePTB/docs/advanced/e3tb/loss_analysis.md

 ![MAE hopping](../../img/MAE_hopping.png)
 ![RMSE hopping](../../img/RMSE_hopping.png)

-If the user want to see the loss in a decomposed irreps format, one can set the `decompose` of `HamilLossAnalysis` class to `True`, and rerun the analysis.
+If the user wants to see the loss in a decomposed irreps format, one can set the `decompose` of the `HamilLossAnalysis` class to `True`, and rerun the analysis.
 We can display the decomposed irreps results using the following code:
 ```Python
 import matplotlib.pyplot as plt
 import torch